MakeSchool-Tutorials/Game-Of-Life-CocosStudio-Cpp/P5-Finish-GOL/content.md

 	// Be very careful to do GridReader::getInstance, not GridReader::getInstance() which will crash instance->registReaderObject("GridReader", (ObjectFactory::Instance) GridReader::getInstance);

-Finally, at the top of *HelloWorldScene.cpp* next to the other includes, add `#include "GridReader.h"`.
+Finally, at the top of *HelloWorldScene.cpp* next to the other includes, add:

+	#include "GridReader.h"

 Test it!
 ===================